A ‘summer lite’ weather pattern continues for Sunday

 10-Day Forecast:

-A string of 90s are in the forecast next week.
+A string of 90s in the forecast next week.
 And as you can see, no cool fronts are expected to move through.
-The Astros are back for a seven game home stand right into what, as of right now, looks like a nice Mother’s Day forecast!
+The Astros are back for a seven-game homestand right into what, as of right now, looks like a nice Mother’s Day forecast!